howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 <Instruction>

-Open your terminal and create the `graphql` directory and the `Link.ts` and `index.ts` file inside it.
+Open your terminal and create the `graphql` directory and the `Link.ts` and `index.ts` file inside it:

 ```bash(path=".../hackernews-typescript/")
 mkdir src/graphql